Strawberry Freezer Jam

-2. Prepare the strawberries by washing and capping them.
-Chop them roughly and then mash them well.
-Measure 4 cups of mashed berries into a large mixing bowl and stir in the sugar or honey and lemon juice if you are using it.
+2. Prepare strawberries by washing and capping them.
+Chop roughly and then mash them well.
+Measure 4 cups mashed berries into a large mixing bowl and stir in sugar or honey and optional lemon juice.

-4. Add the hot pectin to the fruit in the mixing bowl.
+4. Add hot pectin to fruit in the mixing bowl.

 5. Stir 4 teaspoons calcium water into the fruit.
-A jell should appear.
+A jell should appear quickly.
 If not, add 1 teaspoon more at a time, stirring well, until a jell appears.
-It will be a soft jell.
+It will be soft set.

-6. Fill jars to within 1/2-inch of top.
+6. Fill jars to within 3/4-inch of top.
 (The jam will expand as it freezes.)
 Wipe rims clean.
 Seal jar with two-piece lid.
 Repeat until all the jam is packed into jars.

 7. Cool jars to room temperature, then freeze jam until ready to use.
 After opening, keep it in your refrigerator and eat within 2 weeks.

 Recipe by, PCC Chef

 Source: Demonstrated on KING 5's "Gardening with Ciscoe" show, which aired on June 11, 2011.

 ABOUT OUR CHEF: Lynne Vea

 Lynne Vea is a graduate of the Executive Chef Program at Le Cordon Bleu, Paris and has been cooking with PCC Natural Markets since 2001.
 Featured on King-5’s "Gardening with Ciscoe," she demonstrates easy and delicious recipes using seasonal ingredients.